Russia aborts planned test launch of new heavy-lift space rocket

 After the 1991 breakup of the Soviet Union, Russia leased the Baikonur Cosmodrome from Kazakhstan and continued to use it for most of its space launches.
 The agreement with Kazakhstan allows Russia to keep leasing Baikonur for $115 million a year through 2050.

-While Russia’s Roscosmos state corporation has continued to rely on Baikonur, Russian authorities have developed Vostochny as the facility of choice for Angara launches.
+While Roscosmos has continued to rely on Baikonur, Russian authorities have developed Vostochny as the facility of choice for Angara launches.
 The construction of the new spaceport has dragged on for longer than planned and it has seen only limited use so far.